learn-co-curriculum/phase-3-intro-to-sinatra/README.md

 `GET /authors` to list all the authors.

 Similarly, web applications require the ability to render templates to produce consistently structured dynamic content.
-A GET request to '/posts/1' must render the HTML for the first post just as a request to GET '/posts/2' will render identically structured HTML but with content for the second post.
-This is possible because of templates.
+A request to `GET /posts/1` must render the HTML for the first post, just as a request to `GET /posts/2` will render identically structured HTML (but with content) for the second post.
+This is possible because of _templates_.

 Web frameworks should also provide a way to send data back in a variety of different formats.
 For example, we should be able to produce full HTML pages,